WIDEROZ/ESISAR-3A/Anglais/Week 4 - From player to Designer.md

 # Part C - Defining the rules
+1. At the beginning of the round, someone draws a bonus/malus card (in a pile of mixed bonus/malus cards) that will affect all the players.
-1. The last turn winner draws a card.
+2. The last turn winner draws a card.
-2. The fist player to take the only beverage witch isn't on the card, keep the card.
+3. The fist player to respect the bonus / malus condition card, keep the card.
-3. If player takes a wrong drink before somebody wins, then the looser can spill the dring he took on another player of his choice.
+4. If player takes a wrong drink before somebody wins, then the looser can spill the dring he took on another player of his choice.
-4. If you get spilled the last round, you cannot take the beverage you have got on your shirt.
+5. If you get spilled the last round, you cannot take the beverage you have got on your shirt.

+$$\text{Tea, coffe, red wine, water, }$$